vedaldi/practical-cnn-reg/doc/instructions.md

 * `expDir` specifies a directory to store intermediate data (snapshot and figures) as well as the final model.
 Note that the code resumes execution from the last snapshot; therefore change this directory or clear it if you want to start learning from scratch.

+* `gpus` contains a list of GPU IDs to use.
+For now, do not use any.

 * `batchSize` specifies how many images to include in a batch.
 Here we use 16.

 * `learningRate` is the learning rate in SGD.

 * `plotDiagnostic` can be used to plot statistics during training.
 This is slow, but can help setting a reasonable learning rate.
-Leave if off for now.
+Leave it off for now.

 * `numEpochs` is the number of epochs (passes through the training data) to perform before SGD stops.

-* `gpus` contains a list of GPU IDs to use.
-For now, do not use any.

 * `errorFunction` disables plotting the default error functions that are suitable for classification, but not for our problem.